-3.3 Marine litter
+3.3.
+MARINE LITTER

 Marine litter poses a global challenge, being found widespread in the marine environment.
 It varies in origin, size, composition, as well as in the pathways it takes to the sea and the impacts it determines on nature, society and economy.
-It has been estimated that 86 million tons of plastics have accumulated in the world's oceans, while 4.6-12.7 million tons are added every year (Jambek, 2015) [1].
+It has been estimated that 86 million tons of plastics have accumulated in the world's oceans, while 4.6-12.7 million tons are added every year (Jambek 2015).

-Litter enters the seas from both land-based sources, from ships and other installations at sea, from point and diffuse sources, and can travel long distances before being stranded.
-Plastics typically constitute the most important part of marine litter sometimes accounting e.g. for up to 100 % of floating litter, while other materials sink to the ground.
-On beaches, most studies have demonstrated densities in the 1 item $m^{-2}$ range except for very high concentrations because of local conditions, after typhoons or flooding events.
+Marine debris enters the seas from both land-based and sea based sources.
+Marine litter consists of a wide range of materials, including but not limited to plastic, glass, metal, paper and wood.
+However, approximately 60% to 80% of the world marine litter is made of plastic (Derraik 2002).
+On beaches, densities in the 1 item m-2 range have been observed, except for very high concentrations because of local conditions,.
 Floating marine debris ranges from 0 to beyond 600 items km-2.
-On the sea bed, the abundance of plastic debris is very dependent on location, with densities ranging from 0 to >7700 items km-2, mainly in coastal areas (Bergmann et al., 2015) [2].
-Enclosed seas such as the Mediterranean or Black Sea may harbour some of the highest densities of marine litter on the seafloor, reaching more than 100,000 items km-2 (Galgani et al. 2000) [3].
-Recent studies have demonstrated that pollution of microplastics, particles <5 mm, has spread at the surface of oceans, in the water column and in sediments, even in the deep sea.
-Concentrations at the water surface ranged from thousands to hundred thousand of particles km-2 (Bergmann et al., 2015) [2].
+On the sea bed, the abundance of plastic debris is very dependent on location, with densities ranging from 0 to >7,700 items km-2, mainly in coastal areas (Bergmann et al. 2015).
+Enclosed seas, such as the Mediterranean or Black Sea, may harbour some of the highest densities of marine litter on the seafloor, reaching more than 100,000 items km-2 (Galgani et al. 2000).
+Recent studies have demonstrated that pollution of microplastics, particles <5 mm, has spread to the surface of oceans, in the water column and in sediments, even in the deep sea.
+Concentrations on the water surface ranged from thousands to hundreds of thousands of particles km-2 (Bergmann et al. 2015).

-It is well established that marine litter, and in particular plastics, affect marine organisms and habitats.
-Marine litter impacts organisms at different levels of biological organization and habitats in a number of ways, namely through entanglement in, or ingestion of, litter items by individuals, through chemical transfer, as a vector for transport of biota and by altering or modifying assemblages of species e.g. by providing artificial habitats or through smothering.
+Marine, and litter, plastics in particular, have various potentially harmful implications on marine ecosystems and human activities at seas.
+Marine litter impacts organisms through entanglement in, or ingestion of, litter items by individuals, through chemical transfer, as a vector for transport of biota and by altering or modifying assemblages of species e.g. by providing artificial habitats or through smothering.
 Each year, millions of animals that live in the oceans are debilitated, mutilated and killed by marine litter.
-Marine litter is a threat not only to marine species and ecosystems but also carries a risk to human health and has significant implications to human welfare, impacting negatively vital economic sectors such as tourism, fisheries, aquaculture or energy supply and bringing economic losses to individuals, enterprises and communities
+Marine litter also carries a risk to human health and has significant implications for human welfare, negatively impacting vital economic sectors, such as tourism, fisheries, aquaculture or energy supply and inflicting economic loss on individuals, enterprise and communities.

-3.3.2 Pollution status and trends
+3.3.2.
+Pollution status and trends